django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``True``

-By default django-cms hides menu items that are not yet translated into the current language.
+By default django CMS hides menu items that are not yet translated into the current language.
 With this setting set to False they will show up anyway.

 .. setting:: CMS_LANGUAGES